shobhit9618/celeb_recognition/README.md

     celeb_detector.create_celeb_model(folder_path)
     ```

-- NOTE: pip package is unstable as of now, it is recommended to use python files from the repo for creating your model and making predictions.
-Details for the same are provided below.

 ## Create your own celeb model
 - Create a dataset of celebs in the following directory structure:
     ```bash